-The quarantine buildings have had little monitoring inside, multiple students said, making parties like these difficult to prevent.
-Bags also aren’t checked upon entering, allowing students to easily sneak alcohol into the building, Mary said.
+The quarantine buildings have little monitoring inside, multiple students said, making parties like these difficult to prevent.
+Bags aren’t checked upon entering, allowing students to easily sneak alcohol into the building, Mary said.

 The University will begin to add Residence Life staff to the buildings during evenings to intervene with student behavior, Blaguszewski told the Daily Collegian on Thursday.

-In addition to the parties, Maria saw people regularly walk in and out of the quarantine space and meet up with other friends outside.
+In addition to the parties, Maria saw people regularly walk in and out of the quarantine space and meet up with friends outside.
 She remembered seeing 10 students walk in and out of McNamara.

 “[People] go back to their off-campus living and pick stuff up,” Mary said.
 “No one is really going to stop you if you left and came back.”

 But the buildings aren’t left entirely unmonitored.
 While students said there haven’t been RAs or dorm security inside the halls, UMass police officers have been stationed outside of quarantine buildings to prevent entry by those not in quarantine and exit by those who are, Blaguszewski confirmed.

 One freshman said that on her first night quarantining in the UMass Hotel, two boys knocked on her and her friend’s door across the hall.

 “Do you want to come into our room to hang out?” they asked.